Strategies Analyzed for the Gradual Termination of the State of Exception in the Southern Macrozone

 In the Area

-Meanwhile, Biobío Region Senator Gastón Saavedra (PS) referred to the possibility of implementing de-escalation measures and said, "I proposed de-escalation in municipalities where there is no conflict, but I voted in favor of maintaining the State of Constitutional Emergency."
+Meanwhile, Biobío Region Senator Gastón Saavedra (PS) referred to the possibility of implementing de-escalation measures and stated, "I proposed de-escalation in municipalities without conflict, but I voted in favor of maintaining the State of Constitutional Emergency."

-Along the same lines, Saavedra proposed that "the territorial extension, especially in the Biobío Region in places like Yumbel, Cabrero, and Laja, could perfectly be lifted, because it makes little sense to have police and military forces deployed in territories where it is better to maintain normal surveillance and focus on other parts of the territory where terrorist activities are primarily taking place."
+Along the same lines, Saavedra suggested that "the territorial extension, especially in the Biobío Region in places like Yumbel, Cabrero, and Laja, could easily be lifted, as it makes little sense to have police and military forces deployed in territories where normal surveillance is sufficient, and we should instead focus on other areas where terrorist activities are primarily occurring."

-"I agree with President Boric convening this dialogue with representatives from diverse backgrounds, including indigenous peoples, business owners, and members of various communities, which benefits the country and the resolution of the conflict," the senator concluded.
+"I agree with President Boric’s initiative to convene this dialogue with representatives from diverse backgrounds, including indigenous peoples, business owners, and members of various communities.
+This benefits the country and the resolution of the conflict," concluded the senator.

-At the same time, fellow Biobío Senator Enrique van Rysselberghe (UDI) argued that a potential phased exit from the State of Exception cannot be executed in the short term, stating that every time the idea is raised, violent incidents recur.
+At the same time, fellow Biobío Senator Enrique van Rysselberghe (UDI) argued that a potential phased exit from the State of Exception cannot be executed in the short term, noting that every time the idea is raised, violence recurs.

-"Every so often, the government and related sectors raise the need to begin de-escalating the measure in the Southern Macrozone, but new attacks on private or public property occur, demonstrating that such measures cannot be carried out in the short term," explained the parliamentarian.
+"Every so often, the government and related sectors suggest the need to begin de-escalating the measure in the Southern Macrozone, but new attacks on public or private property occur, demonstrating that such measures cannot be implemented in the short term," explained the parliamentarian.

-For van Rysselberghe, the main requirement to end the constitutional measure is "for the Government to put all its efforts into dismantling, arresting, and bringing to justice the terrorist cells that remain operational in the territory."
+For van Rysselberghe, the main requirement to end the constitutional measure is "for the Government to focus all its efforts on dismantling, arresting, and bringing to justice the terrorist cells that remain operational in the territory."

-Thus, the Upper House member affirmed that, as long as this condition is not met, "it is completely unacceptable to end the State of Constitutional Emergency, as we would return to the previous scenario where terrorist groups operate with impunity in a territory without state control or presence."
+Thus, the Upper House member asserted that, until this condition is met, "it is entirely unacceptable to end the State of Constitutional Emergency, as we would return to the previous scenario where terrorist groups operate with impunity in territories without state control or presence."

 Communities

 The mayor of Santa Bárbara, Cristian Oses, commented on the idea.
-It should be recalled that in April of this year, his municipality recorded an arson attack that destroyed 51 machines at the Rucalhue power plant, an incident classified as extremely serious.
+It is worth recalling that in April of this year, his municipality experienced an arson attack that destroyed 51 machines at the Rucalhue power plant, an incident classified as extremely serious.

-Regarding the idea proposed by the Executive and the Senate, the municipal leader stated that "as long as there is no legal modification or aspect of the guarantees within our legal procedural system, or a lack of intelligence to anticipate all these criminal problems that compromise the security of the country's municipalities, it will be difficult to replace the state of exception with something else."
+Regarding the idea proposed by the Executive and the Senate, the municipal leader stated that "as long as there is no legal modification or change in the guarantor approach within our legal procedural system, or a lack of intelligence to anticipate these criminal problems that threaten the security of the country’s municipalities, it will be difficult to replace the state of exception with another measure."

-Additionally, Oses added, "We call on parliamentarians to draft legislation with people's reality in mind; we need signals that will toughen this."
+Additionally, Oses added, "We call on parliamentarians to draft legislation that considers people’s reality; we need signals that will toughen this."

-It is worth recalling that the measure was implemented on May 18, 2022, 66 days after the start of President Gabriel Boric's administration.
+It is important to remember that the measure was implemented on May 18, 2022, 66 days after President Gabriel Boric’s government began.
 Similarly, the Armed Forces are also deployed in the regions of Arica and Parinacota, Tarapacá, and Antofagasta under the "critical infrastructure" system.

 Source:Diario Concepción